datakaveri/iudx-resource-server/README.md

    - Populate secrets directory with following structure in the present directory:
       ```sh
       secrets/
-      └── credentials
-         ├── all-verticles-configs
+      ├── all-verticles-configs (directory)
       │   ├── config-depl.json (needed for clustered vertx setup all verticles  in one container)
-         │   └── config-dev.json (needed for non-clustered vertx setup all verticles in one container/maven based setup)
+      │   ├── config-dev.json (needed for non-clustered vertx setup all verticles in one container/maven based setup
+      │
       ├── keystore.jks
-         └── one-verticle-configs (needed for clustered vertx in multi-container)
+      └── one-verticle-configs (directory, needed for clustered vertx in multi-container)
       ```
 3. Populate .rs-api.env environment file based on template in `example-credentials-environment/example-evironment-file(.rs-api.env)` in the present directory
 #### Note
 1. DO NOT ADD actual config with credentials to `examples-credentials-enviroment/` directory (even in your local git clone!).
-2. If you would like to add your own config with differnt name than config-dev.json and config-depl.json, place in the `secrets/credentials/all-verticles-configs/` and follow the note sections of docker based and maven based setup.
+2. If you would like to add your own config with differnt name than config-dev.json and config-depl.json, place in the `secrets/all-verticles-configs/` and follow the note sections of docker based and maven based setup.
 3. Update all appropriate configs in `examples-credentials-enviroment/` ONLY when there is addition of new config parameter options.
 ### Docker based
 1. Please refer [here](readme/docker-based-deployment.md).